Exbon/training-exbon-v1/README.md

 ## Day7

+##### 1. During new wall layout,T-Wall Enterprise pointed out one existing light fixture is conflicting with new wall layout.

+##### 2. Subcontractor emailed you a photo of existing light fixture.

 - 0703 .
 Open email from Subcontractor T Wall.
 - 0704 .
 Deficiency Log : Upload observed conflict and develop a plan.
 - 0705 .
 Change Wrike Status to "Review by PC" for PC review.